 Douglas College > Study at Douglas > Register > Canadian students > Assessment testing > Frequently asked questions about assessment services

-To book an assessment at the New Westminster campus or David Lam campus in Coquitlam (you must have applied to the College by submitting an application either on-line or in-person, paid your application fee, and have been assigned a student number), please call the Registrar's Office at 604-527-5478 or TTY 604-527-5317.
-For self-serve on-line assessment registration, please click on-line assessment registration.
+To book an assessment you must have applied to the College by submitting an application, paid your application fee, and have been assigned a student number), please contact the Registrar's Office as below.

 Please book early in the semester to ensure you are able to meet any deadlines as sessions often fill to capacity during peak periods.

 What you will need:

 1. Your student number.
 If you do not have a student number, you will need to apply to the College, pay your application fee and be assigned a student number.